espocrm/documentation/docs/administration/webhooks.md

 ## Signature checking

-It's possible to check an authenticity of a webhook request by comparing a signature passed in *X-Signature* header with a value calculated on a server that receives the request.
+It's possible to check the authenticity of a webhook request by comparing a signature passed in *X-Signature* header with a value calculated on a server that receives the request.

 Example for PHP: